open/close all folders

 - Serious Business: She considers the A capella finals important enough to insist that the Bellas skip class for practice.

-- Statuesque Stunner: One of the tallest female and the third tallest Bella after Stacie and Ashley.
+- Statuesque Stunner: One of the tallest females and the third tallest Bella after Stacie and Ashley.
 Then again, it's probably because of the heels.

 - Supporting Leader: To her frustration, Aubrey's leadership is gradually upstaged by the more innovative Beca.